mr-ansar/layer-cake/doc/source/design-and-implementation.rst

 A type is special unit of data that describes instances of data, i.e. it is meta data.
 A type can be included in a message alongside integers and strings and it is portable.
-A type can describe a registered function or class and it can describe inline or constructed data.
+A type can describe a registered function or class and it can describe constructed data.
 The **layer-cake** type system is more extensive than Python's and is applied more strictly.
 It includes types such as;